Birmingham Municipal Bank headquarters: Thrift Radiates Happiness

 On 14–17 March 2013 the first contemporary arts exhibition at the building was held, titled 'Thrift Radiates Happiness'.
 The title of the exhibition was Thrift Radiates Happiness.
 The line was taken from an inscription found carved across a main beam within the building.

 The exhibition included a programme of drawings, images, sound and light, video and sound from local, national and international artists with all the works focused on finance and investment.

 The event was an arts and business collaboration between Birmingham-based gallery Trove, Royal Institute of British Architects (RIBA), the Birmingham Architectural Association (BAA), Birmingham City Council and architecture practice Aedas.
 Entrance to the exhibition was free thanks to funding awarded by The Arts Council, RIBA and Aedas.

 Universe of Sound

 The Universe of Sound:The Planets exhibition ran from 25 May until 16 June 2013 with Esa-Pekka Salonen as conductor.

 Universe of Sound allowed visitors to take a leap into space in the company of Gustav Holst, Strauss, György Ligeti and Stanley Kubrick, with two concerts, a free digital installation and family activity day.

 The exhibition took place over three weeks, showing what it is like to be part of the Philharmonia Orchestra, and provided a chance for people of any ability to have a go at conducting The Planets through an interactive installation.
-This gave the chance to explore the orchestra from the inside out using touch screens, movement-based interaction and planetarium-style full-dome projections.